lunardao/dao/README.md

 Education is fundamental in the struggle for free life, autonomy, and community.
 It is vital to train guides by providing knowledge, skills and build confidence.
 LunarDAO is in a trust based partnership with [Adalan Academy](https://adalanacademy.org) and aim to support their development.
 The initial focus of this decentralized virtual academy is to offer courses in programming, economics and political philosophy.
 Some of the outcomes are creation and translation of education material, texts and resources.
 The long-term objective is being able to educate the new generation of lunarpunks.

 An essential part of education, and included in the roadmap, is collecting, researching and sharing tools and resources that are privacy oriented.
-This includes creating opt out manuals that provide the means to exit surveillance society and develop parallel structures that are decentralized and expands our freedom.
+This includes creating [opt out manuals](https://wiki.lunardao.net/intro.html) that provide the means to exit surveillance society and develop parallel structures that are decentralized and expands our freedom.

 ### Sentinels

 LunarDAO Sentinels is a committee with a role of a treasury veto agent.
 It is a multi-sig Gnosis Safe with eight members in total.
-The DAO flow of proposal, vote, execution is done fully on-chain and without any interaction or approval needed by Sentinels.
+The DAO flow of proposal, vote, and execution is done fully on-chain and without any interaction or approval needed by Sentinels.
 However, the Sentinels are the last fall back solution as they can reject a malicious proposal even if it has been approved by the community.
 Five are needed to execute a decision.

 *A malicious proposal can include:*